orbitmines/archive/projects/_indefinite_future_projects/INDEFINITE Project - Story.md

 #### Prologue
 *It is said that the estimate at the time was made in terms of output energy.
 Theirs they put at [400 septillion] of these 'energy' every standard time step, an unfathomably large number.
 By which they meant to of course to estimate our modern notion of [influence].
 That estimate however is too ignorant to be translated usefully, a proper translation would be into [influence] scale.
-Focus on this measure made them miss*
+Focus on this as the useful metric was a mistake.
+Of course today we know better...*